First Tech Federal Credit Union

 In addition to talking with multiple lenders, you may also want to consider a variety of loan types and fee structures.
 Gordon Miller, president of North Carolina-based Miller Lending Group, suggests gathering a combination of different quote types: One with no closing costs, one with closing costs but no discount points and one with a buydown.
 "At least look at the three different scenarios," he says.

-Some lenders, like Better and Ally Bank, don't charge origination fees.
+Some lenders, like Ally Bank, don't charge origination fees.
 And other lenders have a wider variety of loan programs to choose from.
 PNC Bank offers conventional loans, FHA loans, VA loans, USDA loans, HELOCs and more.

 PNC Bank